openware/yellow-org/blog/2021-09-24-yellow-defi-is-now-an-official-sponsor-of-supabase.md

 ### The Yellow Incubator

-Yellow Group includes the [Yellow Incubator](https://www.yellowincubator.com?ref=yellow.org), providing seed investments, advisory, and support to blockchain startups.
+Yellow Group includes the <a href="https://www.yellowincubator.com?ref=yellow.org" target="_self">Yellow Incubator</a>, providing seed investments, advisory, and support to blockchain startups.

 Furthermore, each of these projects gets mentorship, software solutions, as well as advisory on STOs, token economics, marketing, fundraising, and listing as the core offer.

-Additionally, the Yellow Incubator offers physical [co-working offices for digital nomads and blockchain startups](https://www.yellowcoworking.com?ref=yellow.org), for example Yellow Coworking space in Chiang Mai, Thailand.
+Additionally, the Yellow Incubator offers physical <a href="https://www.yellowcoworking.com?ref=yellow.org" target="_self">co-working offices for digital nomads and blockchain startups</a>, for example Yellow Coworking space in Chiang Mai, Thailand.

 Yellow DeFi is happy to have Supabase as the newest addition to the sponsorships provided by Yellow Group.

-Thank you for reading, and make sure to follow Yellow DeFi on Twitter for more updates https://twitter.com/yellow_defi
+Thank you for reading, and make sure to follow Yellow DeFi on Twitter for more updates <a href="https://twitter.com/yellow_defi" target="_self" value="">twitter.com/yellow_defi</a>